serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 Just make sure that your code is compatible with Python 3 and run `serverless deploy` to update your service.

-The `serverless invoke local` command was also updated so that you can run Python 3 code as well.
+The `serverless invoke local` command was also updated so that you can emulate a Python 3 function invocation locally.

 ### New OpenWhisk runtimes